-Studies have found CBD to display anti-inflammatory properties.
+Studies have found Hemp to display anti-inflammatory properties.
 Cannabinoid receptors are highly expressed throughout the immune system, with the ECS playing a role in balancing immune dysregulation.
-CBD may help calm an overactive immune response, reducing inflammation as a result.
+Hemp may help calm an overactive immune response, reducing inflammation as a result.
 While more research is needed, this could be a powerful mechanism for addressing hair loss and skin diseases that affect the scalp.

 What is Alopecia?

 Alopecia is the loss of hair anywhere on the scalp, face or body.
 Here are some of the most common types of alopecia.
 Alopecia Areata: This is an autoimmune condition and causes sudden loss of patches of hair when the body’s immune system mistakenly attacks the hair follicles.
 Approximately 1 in 50 people will experience this at some point in their life.
 The follicles do retain their ability to regrow and half of all sufferers with a mild form of this condition will recover fully within a year.

 A more severe form is Alopecia Totalis, which can develop slowly from Alopecia Areata or can come on suddenly and involve total scalp hair loss.
 Alopecia Universalis is the most extreme and is characterized by a total loss of all hair on the head and body.

 Androgenic Alopecia: Also commonly known as male pattern baldness, this form of alopecia affects 50% of men over 50.
 It is not an exclusively male condition, with 50% of women over 65 also experiencing some hair loss.
 It can also occur in younger people.
 It’s a permanent condition and is caused by hormones shrinking the hair follicle.